 Starting your own business has never been easier.
-In 2017, together with the Ministry of Internal Affairs and the State Agency for E-Governance — now the Ministry of Digital Transformation —, we launched the online registration of individual entrepreneurs or FOPs.
+In 2017, together with the Ministry of Justice of Ukraine and the State Agency for E-Governance — now the Ministry of Digital Transformation —, we launched the online registration of individual entrepreneurs or FOPs.
 As of April 2020, this registration can be done on the Diia platform in 10 minutes.

 Registering a new entrepreneur is one indicator of a growing economy.
 On average, about 26,000 FOP are registered every month.
 In 2019, the number of registered FOP in Ukraine approached 2 million.

 Status as a FOP has a number of advantages: self-employment, a choice of many areas of activity, a flexible schedule, and working in the legal economy.
 Most importantly, it’s a great way to fulfill your professional dreams and visions.